 What Is the Statute of Limitations for Emotional Distress and Personal Injury Claims in Montana?

-If you need to consider an emotional distress or personal injury claim in Montana, you need to pay attention to the statute of limitations.
-This law sets the legal deadline for filing a lawsuit, and missing this deadline can permanently bar your right to seek compensation.
+If you need to consider an emotional distress or personal injury claim in Montana, you must pay attention to the statute of limitations.
+This law sets the legal deadline for filing a lawsuit, which can permanently bar your right to seek compensation.

 General Rule: Three Years to File